 There’s an incredible variety of African dance styles, each with its own history and rhythm.

-Some of the most well-known include:
+Some of the most well-known african dancestyles include:

 At iDance, you can immerse yourself in Kizomba, Urban Kiz, and Tarraxinha, a few of the many fascinating styles within African dance.